I’m Spilling my Chile Travel Secrets

 I am a firm believer that when there is a will there is a way.
 So if you’ve got the will… I’m here to show you a couple of different ways to get to Chile… because I want you by our side in Pichilemu, Chile!

 First, I just want to give you a little background.
-In my early and mid-twenties I got the travel bug… my heart and soul was calling me towards adventure but I was pretty broke since I was in the generation that graduated college in 2008 (remember the recession? that’s when I got my first job in the non-profit world… so I don’t remember the exact salary amount but ya’ll it was not good).
+In my early and mid-twenties I got the travel bug- and it bit hard… my heart and soul was calling me towards adventure but I was pretty broke since I was a part of the generation that graduated college in 2008 (remember the recession? that’s when I got my first job in the non-profit world… so I don’t remember the exact salary amount but ya’ll it was not good).

 Ok… I know what your thinking… “she’s going to tell me to hitchhike to Chile???”